The Earth-Saving Genius of Sustainable, Plant-Based Farming

 Sustainable plant-based farming

 What if we could all support and help build a totally sustainable farming system—one that puts energy back into the earth, leaves animals out of the equation altogether, and draws on existing harvests for fertilizer?
-That’s what we try to accomplish at One Degree Organics by selecting our organic ingredients only from farmers who use veganic, plant-based farming methods in the production and harvest of their crops.
+That’s what we try to accomplish at One Degree Organics by selecting our organic ingredients only from farmers who use plant-based farming methods in the production and harvest of their crops.

 Sustainable, Plant-Based Farming Means Saying No to Animal Fertilizer